Introduction to Clan Services

 borgbackup = {

-roles.client.machines."my-laptop" = {};
+roles.client.machines."sally-laptop" = {};

-roles.client.machines."my-desktop" = {};
+roles.client.machines."fred-laptop" = {};

 roles.server.machines."backup-server" = {};